Peter-Kisselev/cmimc-2025/README.md

 # cmimc-2025
-Petr Kisselev, Daniel Feng, and Smaran Kudapa - a great chaos
+a great chaos - Petr Kisselev, Daniel Feng, and Smaran Kudapa

 This is our code for the CMIMC Programming 2025 contest

+We placed 4th overall